PHP 8 – What You Need To Know

 One potentially exciting feature coming to PHP 8 is JIT, or “Just In Time” compilation.
 PHP is an interpreted language, meaning that it is translated into machine code as it runs.
 JIT keeps track of code that’s frequently used and attempts to optimize the machine code translation to be reused.
 This can result in a massive performance improvement for specific functionality.

-For the time being, however, the actual performance improvement for web applications such as WordPress is minimal, and it will take a long time before the average WordPress user or developer reaps the benefits of this new feature.
+For now, however, the performance improvement for web applications such as WordPress is minimal.
+It will take a long time before the average WordPress user or developer reaps the benefits of this new feature.

 Leave a Reply